tundish/blathnaid/blathnaid/book/chapters.rst

 -----------

 Krol reached out for the Trivet, and he held it up in the faint pool of moonlight so Jack could see.
-He laid his finger on the third spoke, and said, "This is **Spontaneity**."
-He raised his finger in the air dramatically, and wagged it at Jack.
+He laid his finger on the third spoke, and said, “This is **Spontaneity**. ” He raised his finger in the air dramatically, and wagged it at Jack.
-"Try to train that.
-It can be cultivated, can spontaneity."
+“Try to train that.
+It can be cultivated, can spontaneity.”

 There was a clatter as the Trivet fell to the floor and rolled back against Jack's foot.
 Krol had fallen asleep.